utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 - **Reorg**

-  When receiving blocks from a new, longer chain, if the last common ancestor of both the old and new chains is identified by the [tip] of client cell, a reorg is triggered.
-This reorg starts from this last common ancestor and rearranges the client cells accordingly.
+  When receiving blocks from a new, longer chain, if there is at least one client cell whose tip block is the common ancestor block of both the old chain and the new chain, a reorg is triggered.
+The reorg will be based on this common ancestor, and all client cells with a tip higher than it will be updated accordingly.

   **If no common ancestor block is identified, the Bitcoin SPV instance will fail and require re-deployment.**